Evil Dead: Films

-Main films
+Original trilogy

 The Evil Dead (1981)

 Filmed in 1979 and released in 1981, this is the first film in the series.
 It introduces the series' protagonist Ash, the Book of the Dead, and the Deadites.

 Evil Dead II (1987)

 Released in 1987, this film is a sequel to the original, continuing where the last film ended (a recap of the previous film is shown in the beginning).
 This entry shows the horrors of Ash's continuing battle with the Necronomicon Ex-Mortis and the Deadites.
 It also introduces elements of slapstick humor that came to define the series.

 Army of Darkness (1992)

 Filmed in 1991 and released in spring of 1993 in the United States, this is the third film in the franchise (and the last featuring Ash Williams taking a lead role so far), taking Ash back in time to England in 1300 AD.
 The movie has horror attributes, but is based mainly on slapstick and action.